tioluu/ci-cd-test/README.md

-# Python Flask - Demo Web Application
+# Python Flask - Demo Web Application Hi I am Nizar

 This is a simple Python Flask web application.
 The app provides system information and a realtime monitoring screen with dials showing CPU, memory, IO and process information.